DataDog/datadog-api-client-go/api/v1/datadog/docs/ServiceLevelObjectivesApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetSLOsRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiListSLOsRequest struct via the builder pattern

 Name | Type | Description  | Notes